Can the abuser have a gun?

 You may be able to reapply for a protective order if a new incident of domestic abuse occurs after you are denied the order.

 If you believe the judge made an error of law, you can talk to a lawyer about the possibility of an appeal.
 Generally, appeals are complicated and you will most likely need the help of a lawyer.
-For basic information on appeals, see our Filing Appeals page.
+For basic information on appeals, see our Filing an Appeal page.

 If you were not granted a protective order because your relationship with the abuser does not qualify – (see Who can get a protective order? for qualifying relationships) – you may be able to seek protection through the criminal court system.
 You will find more information about this process in What can I do if I don’t qualify for a protective order?